 This year I started a podcast interviewing a variety of creative people, from top Marvel comic book artists to ethnomusicologists.
 It has been released less consistently than I originally intended, but I figured out a schedule that will work out nicely for 2019.
 Most importantly, I found this project to be very satisfying and I want to further explore possibilities for next year, including a video version for some episodes as well as solo episodes with my thoughts on different subjects.

 Along with my fine art limited edition prints launched last year, I have always wanted to create more affordable products for people who are inspired by my work but that not necessarily have the funds to afford high end prints.
-I decided to create posters and postcards featuring some of my work, and these will be available late January 2019.
+I decided to create posters and postcards featuring some of my work, and these will be available May 2019.
 I’m currently choosing companies to print quality posters and postcards, as well as fulfilment options.

 Still in the fine art world, I started three new series which will be continued next year.
 One of them involves a series of portraits of musicians from a variety of traditions who live in Canada.
 I am considering using an audience support platform such as Patreon to fund my work, as well as create content directly to people who enjoy my photography and choose to support my practice.

 Over the last 4 months I’ve been recreating my advertising portfolio and reaching out to new agencies and potential clients in fashion, jewelry and beauty.
 I decided to look into getting an agent to represent my commercial work.
 One of the most time consuming tasks as a photographer is finding clients, and I want to experiment with outsourcing that activity to experts so I can focus on the creative part of the business.